tsankashvili/dev-bookmarks/README.md

 - [typespiration](http://typespiration.com/) - Free inspirational web font combinations with color palettes and ready-to-use HTML/CSS code
 - [betterwebtype](https://betterwebtype.com/) - Web typography for web designers and web developers

+### Awards
+- [Pablo The Flamingo](https://pablotheflamingo.com/) - Come and party with Pablo the Flamingo!
+Whatever you do, don't stop the music.

 ## Conferences